 - Training and educational videos

-This webinar provides training required to be completed every two years by those who prescribe controlled substances, offering updates on regulations, and safe prescribing and pain management practices.
+This webinar provides training and is required to be completed every two years by those who prescribe controlled substances.
+It offers updates on regulations as well as safe prescribing and pain management practices.
 To receive CME credit, you must complete a questionnaire that will be provided after you watch the full webinar.

 In Part One you will learn —

 - How to treat patients with chronic pain

 - Prescription dosage calculation recommendations